-The University periodically sends the Foundation certain funds approved to be added to foundation endowments and invested in the LTIP.
+The University periodically sends the Foundation certain funds approved to be added to Foundation endowments and invested in the LTIP.
+The Foundation received \$384,645 in the year ended June 30, 2023.
 The Foundation did not receive any such funds from the University during the year ended June 30, 2022.
-The Foundation received \$459,457 in the year ended June 30, 2021.
 The University also has authority from the board of regents to convert custodial endowments to foundation endowments when doing so enhances operational efficiencies or allows for stronger donor stewardship.
-There were no conversions of custodial endowments in the year ended June 30, 2022.
-Custodial endowments in the amount of \$334,457 were converted in the year ended June 30, 2021.
+There were no conversions of custodial endowments during the years ended June 30, 2023 and 2022.